Due to recent events, WHEDA regulations and information are constantly changing.

 So, what is a WHEDA loan?
 WHEDA home loan programs are available only to home buyers purchasing an owner-occupied home in Wisconsin.
 Accunet Mortgage is one of the state’s leading originators of WHEDA loans.
-Here’s how they work:
+Here’s how it works:

-Find out if you qualify for MCC tax credit:
+Contact Accunet to find out if you qualify for the MCC.

-- 1st-time home buyers only (no buyer may have owned a home in the previous 3 years)
+- 1st-time home buyers only (someone who hasn’t owned a home in the last 3 years)

 - Maximum purchase price of $250,000